 “Has there been any, um … response to this ‘Awareness Campaign’?”
 I asked very tentatively.

-“Yes, I’ve been getting loads of messages,” she said breezily.
-“Some are really positive, some that I’m not sure of and some, well not so much.
-And a few from what I think might be lobby groups.”
+“Oh yes, there has been a lot of discussion,” she said breezily.
+“Some are really positive, some that I’m not sure of and some, well not so much.”

-“Well, give me the worst,” I said mournfully but was cheered when I she said that most of the responses were from supporters.
+“Well, give me the worst,” I said mournfully but was cheered when I learned that most of the responses were from supporters.

 “Right, well there’s one from a guy who thinks this is an outstanding initiative but talks a lot about providing hessian bags for the homeless cats.”